egelev/karabiner-config/README.md

 # karabiner-config

-This repository contains a set of configurations for [Karabiner-Elements](https://pqrs.org/osx/karabiner/)
+This repository contains a set of configurations for [Karabiner-Elements](https://pqrs.org/osx/karabiner/).

 Their purpose is to tweak a Mac keyboard to behave like a Windows/Linux one.
 Each config may be enabled/disabled separately.
-The are grouped by the applications they affect or by their relevance to each other.
+They are grouped by the applications they affect or by their relevance to each other.

 **How to install the configs ?**
 ```